-This tutorial walks you through building a package for an SSL blacklist.
-Packages bundle pipelines, operators, contexts, and examples.
-You can install packages from the Tenzir Library or deploy them as code.
+This tutorial teaches you how packages bundle pipelines, operators, contexts, and examples.
+You’ll build a package for an SSL blacklist that detects malicious certificates.
+You can then install packages from the Tenzir Library or deploy them as code.

 Map the use case